drakkan/sftpgo/README.md

 - Total SSH command errors
 - Number of active connections
 - Data provider availability
-- Total successful and failed logins using a password or a public key
+- Total successful and failed logins using password, public key or keyboard interactive authentication
 - Total HTTP requests served and totals for response code
 - Go's runtime details about GC, number of gouroutines and OS threads
 - Process information like CPU, memory, file descriptor usage and start time